“In 2012 I began working for CMA Ships, our subsidiary in charge of crew and fleet management.

-Crewing Vessels Fleet
+Crewing Vessels Fleet and fleet management

 Managing a modern and eco-efficient fleet